Services for people with sight or hearing difficulties

 - assessing and providing appropriate equipment to help with daily living

 - providing training and instruction on how to use equipment

-- developing your independent living skills through planned programmes of rehabilitation
+- developing your independent living skills

 - giving you and your carers information, advice and support

-- signposting you to other useful organisations
+- giving you information about other useful organisations

 How to ask for services

 You or someone acting for you should submit a social work enquiry form.
-Alternatively, you can contact your local social work office on 0303 123 1008 and ask to make a referral to the Senory Impairment Team.
+Alternatively, you can contact your local social work office on 0303 123 1008 and ask to make a referral to the Sensory Impairment Team.